raghurama123/qm9pack/README.md

 # Tutorial

-Click the image below for the latest version of the tutorial.
+Click the image below for a PDF the latest version of the tutorial.

 ![](https://github.com/raghurama123/qm9pack/blob/main/Tutorial_QM9PACK.pdf)
 <a href="https://github.com/raghurama123/qm9pack/blob/main/Tutorial_QM9PACK.pdf">
 <img src="Tutorial_QM9PACK.png"  height="400">
 </a>

+All the Python codes used in the tutorial are in the [tutorials folder](https://github.com/raghurama123/qm9pack/tree/main/tutorials).
+The codes are named according to the section/subsection in the tutorial.

 # Support e-mail
  `ramakrishnan@tifrh.res.in`